Prenatal Personal Trainer Toronto

 Your labor may be shorter than average – approx 30 percent according to one study.
 A landmark study showed that among well-conditioned women who delivered vaginally, those who had continued training throughout their pregnancy experienced active labor for 4 hours and 24 minutes.
 This compared with 6 hours and 22 minutes for those who were sedentary.
 Over 2 hours less – obviously of major significance when in active labor.

-Increases energy and improves quality of deep sleep.
+Increases energy and improves the quality of deep sleep.

 It helps to prevent back pain.
 Nearly two-thirds of women during pregnancy experience back pain.
 Core training will also help with posture and may help prevent diastasis recti (separation of abdominal muscles), a rather painful condition.
 Excessive inner-abdominal pressure while giving birth can stretch out your abdomen and result in diastasis recti.
 Maintaining an active lifestyle, practicing safe and effective abdominal and pelvic floor strengthening, and working on good posture has shown to be beneficial in reducing the incidence of it occuring.

 Improves overall mood and may help lessen the effects of postpartum depression.
 PPD is a mild to severe form of depression that can last for several weeks or months after pregnancy.
 Some doctors that take a more holistic approach to alleviate postpartum depression, recommend fitness and diet modifications as the number one priority to aid in managing it.
 Continue on with a postnatal personal trainer Toronto as an extra step to helping maintain proper hormone balance and lessen the effects of postpartum depression.